 What is an EB-5 Investment?

 Since 1990, the EB-5 Immigrant Investor Program has provided the quickest route to U.S. citizenship available to foreign nationals.
-An investor, their spouse, and unmarried dependent children can receive permanent resident status when they meet the minimum capital investment amount in a qualifying “for-profit” enterprise established after 1990.
+An investor, their spouse, and unmarried dependent children can receive permanent residence status when they meet the minimum capital investment amount in a qualifying “for-profit” enterprise established after 1990.
 These businesses must fulfill the requirements of United States Citizenship and Immigration Services (USCIS).
-Furthermore, the invested capital must be considered “at-risk” so there is no guarantee of returned funds.
+Furthermore, the invested capital must be considered “at-risk” so there is no guarantee of returned investment funds.

 How Much Does an EB5 Visa Cost?

 The minimum EB5 capital investment amount is $800,000 for projects inside targeted employment areas (TEAs) and $1,050,000 for projects outside of TEAs.
-On top of the investor visa USA cost, investors should be prepared to cover additional charges throughout the immigration process, such as administrative fees and lawyer services.
+On top of the investor visa USA cost, foreign investors should be prepared to cover additional charges throughout the immigration process, such as administrative fees and lawyer services.